Corrupt (1999 film)

-Corrupt is a 1999 film starring Ice-T and Silkk the Shocker.
+Corrupt is a 1999 American crime drama film starring Ice-T and Silkk the Shocker.

 Plot

 After decades of street violence, two gangs have finally made a truce.
 MJ (Silkk The Shocker) has finally found a way to get out of the deadly neighborhood him and his sister Jodi are living in.
-Corrupt (Ice-T) the only person standing in MJ's way of leaving.
-This will result in a war between two gangs.
+Corrupt (Ice-T) is the only person standing in MJ's way of leaving and this results in a war between two gangs.